MrStanDu33/oclock-memory-back/README.md

 ## Usage

-If you want to run it, lauch SansPriseDeBot by running
+If you want to run it, lauch the API by running

 ```bash
 npm run prod